For better or for worse, due to the coronavirus-crisis, nowadays we need to spend more time indoors… #menoumespiti #westayathome

-Until a few weeks ago most of us would think that “stories” like these belonged to the past and it was hard to imagine that in 2020, only within a short period of time, the world would be turned upside down with a new virus and that we would need to isolate ourselves from our beloved ones or go into quarantine.
+Until a year ago most of us would think that “stories” like these belonged to the past, but with covid 19, it became obvious again how a virus makes it necessary to isolate ourselves from our beloved ones or go into quarantine.
 We hope that a new vaccine for coronavirus COVID19 will be available soon.

 The Island is a period novel written by Victoria Hislop, inspired by true historical events.
 It has won several awards including Newcomer of the Year at the 2007 British Book Awards.
 The novel was first published in June 2005 and has since been translated in multiple languages.

 The story in “To Nisi”

 To Nisi (Greek word for “island”) takes place between 1939 and 1957 in Spinalonga, a tiny island just off the coast of Crete, and opposite the village of Plaka where the story begins.
 Alexis Fielding, a young woman from the UK, visits her mother’s birthplace in search of more information about her family’s past, something her mother, Sofia, had always refused to discuss.